 It’s long been known that one of the best ways to test your knowledge of a subject is to teach it.
 This mantra also applies to mentoring.

 When a mentor talks a mentee through leadership scenarios and events, they are naturally forced to hold up a mirror to their own behaviour and leadership style.

 Does the mentor advocate for a certain style of leadership that they fail to practice?

 Does the mentor see negative tendencies in the mentee’s own managers which they themselves have exhibited or continue to exhibit?

 How much can the mentor actually explain about being a leader?
 How introspective and self-assessing has the mentor been over their own career?

-These are all questions which are naturally surfaced when a mentor talks to a mentee about leadership.
+These are all questions that naturally surface when a mentor talks to a mentee about leadership.

 Interacting with Different Types of People